maibennett/website_github/exampleSite/content/about.md

 +++
-title = "About Hugo"
+title = "About Magdalena"
 slug = "about"
 +++

-Hugo is a static site engine written in Go.
+I'm a 5th year PhD candidate in Economics of Education, at Teachers College - Columbia University in New York City.
+My research interests relate to causal inference methodologies, focusing on relevant policy questions in the educational setting, such as socioeconomic segregation and school choice.

 It makes use of a variety of open source projects including: